funkacer/Udacity_1/README.md

 1. Chicago
 2. New York City
 3. Washington

 The bikeshare.py script takes in raw input to create an interactive experience in the terminal to present various statistics derived from data.
-Also, it is possible to view raw data within terminal.
+Also, it is possible to view raw data.
 Enjoy :sunny: :smile:

 ### Files used
 - bikeshare.py